sourabhrustagi/eon-wallet-cursor-android/ANALYTICS_DOCUMENTATION.md

 ## Overview

-Comprehensive mock analytics system for tracking user events and behavior in the AEON Wallet application.
+Comprehensive mock analytics system for tracking user events and behavior in the EON Wallet application.

 ---